 Helps to take Producing or Outsourcing Decision

 There are specific processes where the batch level costs may turn out to be unusually high.
-Some processes may require expensive set-up or repairs or may involve a very costly quality control and inspection process.
+Some processes may require expensive setup or repairs or may involve a very costly quality control and inspection process.
 Such costs can lead to difficulty in allocation to the product price.
-In such cases, the company can decide to outsource those processes or buy finished products or intermediate products from other manufacturers rather than making it on its own.
+In such cases, the company can decide to outsource those processes or buy finished products or intermediate products from other manufacturers rather than making them on its own.
 It may result in it being better-off.

 Example of Batch Level Costs

 Let us assume that company XYZ Pvt.
 Ltd. is manufacturing a batch of similar products of 5000 units.
 The expense incurred for the inspection process of this batch of 5000 units is US$5000.
 Therefore, we can efficiently allocate US$1 to the final price of each of the units produced (US$ 5000/ 5000 units).

 It was a simple case of one batch of similar products.
 Let us now assume that the same company XYZ Pvt.
 Ltd., manufactures two batches of products consuming different lengths of time.
 Batch A consumed 200 labor hours, whereas batch B has consumed 300 labor hours.
 The machine set-up has cost the company US$10000, which will last for these two batches of products.

 Now, we will calculate the total labor hours consumed, which are 200 hours + 300 hours= 500 hours.
 For allocating the machine setup cost of US$10000 to each of the batches, we will divide it by the number of labor hours consumed.
 Hence we get 10000/500= US$20 per labor hour.